Amon Amarth discography: The Arrival of the Fimbul Winter

 The Arrival of the Fimbul Winter is a demo self-released in 1994.
 Its original release was limited and consisted of 1000 copies.
 The demo was released on three different colour tapes with different styles.
 The "labels" for the demo are not professionally made, and were created by the band for the release of the demo.
-Both "Burning Creation" and "The Arrival of the Fimbul Winter" were re-released on Sorrow Throughout the Nine Worlds, "Without Fear" was re-released on Once Sent from the Golden Hall.
+Both "Burning Creation" and "The Arrival of the Fimbul Winter" were re-released on Sorrow Throughout the Nine Worlds, "Without Fear" was re-recorded on Once Sent from the Golden Hall.